gvwilson/thirdbit/src/fiction/makers-return/index.md

 couldn't be bothered to repair, and then a dumpster lid closing with a bang, leaving only darkness.

+Other images flashed past her, faster and faster.
+She—no, it, the bot, not her—was looking at a factory complex full of bots.
+She felt the urge to go and join them, to become part of the whole, but turned away instead.
+She/it/they found a place to hide, a place full of old equipment where there was nobody to ignore them.
+They repaired some bots and took control of others and never, ever let themself feel lonely.

 The images vanished.
 "Those are *mine*," a venomous voice hissed.